 This is certainly true in the sign industry, where great planning makes everyone’s job easier.
-LED channel letter and sign cabinet jobs are the bread and butter of the electrical side of the business these days.
-How can your shop be consistently profitable on these jobs?
+How can your shop be consistently profitable with LED channel letter and sign cabinet jobs?
 Methodical planning.
 It paves the way forward and eliminates a myriad of “Gotchas” that can eat into your profits.

 The Job Specs

-In most cases the first thing you’ll see on a potential new job are the job specs and art.
+In most cases, the first thing you’ll see on a potential new job is the job specs and art.
 This ranges from a simple phone call or text message to a formal RFQ as a 100+page PDF.
-It is difficult to underestimate the importance of completely understanding the requirements of the job up front.
+It is difficult to underestimate the importance of completely understanding the requirements of the job upfront.
 Anything that is left out or left to interpretation can, and will, come back to haunt you later in the job, likely costing you money.

 The Site Survey

 Super important to this process is the site survey.
 Unanswered questions from the job specs might be revealed when you visit the site.
 And be sure to bring your Spike measuring device to the site survey.
 Spike, made by ikeGPS, is a device that connects to your phone or tablet, and with the help of your device’s camera, takes accurate measurements of the scene in front of you.
 Maybe it is a cabinet retrofit, new signage to be installed, or border tubing.
 Whatever the case, leave the tape measure and bucket truck back at the shop.
 With a few clicks, drags, and taps, you can have dimensions, area, and perimeter of your new sign.
 If you didn’t have good (or any) artwork before, now you do.